dozoisch/react-redux-provide/README.md

 ## Quick Example

 Basically, create some component with only the view in mind, plus whatever `props` you'd expect to use for triggering actions.
-For this quick example, we know [`react-redux-provide-list`](https://github.com/loggur/react-redux-provide-list) provides a `list` prop and a `pushItem` function, so in our `@provide` decorator we'll make it clear that's what we want.
+For this quick example, we know [`react-redux-provide-list`](https://github.com/loggur/react-redux-provide-list) provides a `list` prop and a `pushItem` function, so after using the `@provide` decorator, all we have to do is specify `list` and `pushItem` within our component's `propTypes`.

 From [examples/good-times/components/GoodTimes.js](https://github.com/loggur/react-redux-provide/blob/master/examples/good-times/components/GoodTimes.js):
 ```js